 You can get this statement emailed to your inbox by providing your PAN (Permanent Account Number) to any of the mutual fund registrars – CAMS, Karvy, Franklin Templeton or Sundaram BNP Paribas Financial Services (SBFS).
 However, please note that your email address must be registered with your mutual fund scheme in order to avail of this service.
 All the funds in which your email address is registered will be included in this statement.

-How to Order a CAS Online?
+How to Generate a Consolidated Account Statement Online?

 Benefits of CAS

 - Performance Evaluation: You can use a CAS to evaluate the performance of your funds and to know when these funds become a long-term investment (for capital gains tax purposes).
 Equity funds become long term after a 1-year holding period and debt funds become long term after a 3 year-holding period.